 The study categorizes CAM supplements into two categories: antioxidants and substances that could influence the effectiveness of a chemotherapeutic regimen.
-In the first category, antioxidants, like green tea, may reduce the action of radiation and some chemotherapies, according to the study.
-Mesothelioma patients receiving the chemotherapy drug known as bevacizumab carboplatin (Avastin®), should avoid ingesting a large amount of antioxidants.
+In the first category, antioxidants, like green tea, may reduce the action of radiation and some chemotherapies, the study suggests.
+Mesothelioma patients receiving the chemotherapy drug known as bevacizumab carboplatin (Avastin®) should avoid ingesting a large amount of antioxidants.

 Green tea is a type of tea made from Camellia sinensis leaves.
-Many cultures around the world use green tea as a medicine or dietary supplement.
+Many cultures worldwide use green tea as a medicine or dietary supplement.
 Some cancer patients believe consuming green tea might prevent metastasis or cure their cancer.
-However, more research needs to be done before suggesting green tea fights cancer.
+However, more research must be done before suggesting green tea fights cancer.
 Because of the nature of antioxidants, some doctors believe consuming green tea supplements with certain chemotherapy drugs could lead to the body rapidly absorbing and breaking down the drug.
 If you are a mesothelioma patient, ask your doctor if consuming green tea or green tea supplements may interfere with your treatment.

 It is safe for cancer patients to eat antioxidant-rich foods like fruit, vegetables, nuts, whole grains, and beans.
 However, it’s best to avoid taking antioxidant dietary supplements during mesothelioma treatment before talking to your doctor.
 Each type of chemotherapy treatment is different and may have different interactions.

 Food and Mesothelioma Chemotherapy Interferences